spacetelescope/jwst_magic/README.md

 > **WARNING**: As of April 2022, active development and maintenance has ceased on this project since it was expected and developed to be used solely during JWST OTE Commissioning which is complete.
 *No further support of this project should be expected.*

-For use internal to STScI, please clone our mirror repository on grit: https://grit.stsci.edu/JWST-FGS/jwst-magic/ For developers, see the GitHub repository: https://github.com/spacetelescope/jwst_magic/

 Please note that MAGIC has only been developed and used on MacOS machines.
 Any use on a different operating system may result in errors.

 ----------